SpecCRA/dand_project04_r_exploration/README.md

 ComplexAbilityUsed: Abilities requiring specific targeting instructions used per timestamp

-MaxTimeStamp: Time stamp of game's last recorded event
+MaxTimeStamp: Time stamp of game's last recorded event measured in milliseconds

 # PAC stands for Perception Action Cycle.
 An APM is a single action by the user.